signavio/tech-blog/_posts/2018-07-10-java-stream-collect-pitfalls.md

 # Adding items from a list to a map

 Let's assume you have a `List` of `Person`s with ID and name and you want to create a `Map` from ID to the name.
-This is a common use case if youfrequently want to access the name by the users ID without iterating over the whole list over and over again.
+This is a common use case if you frequently want to access the name by the user's ID without iterating over the whole list over and over again.

 ```java
 public Class Person {